The current buzzword for the construction industry at present, BIM may seem like another passing fad. The catch, however, is that it is here to stay.

 BIM is the next evolutionary phase within our profession and it is a logical one, just as moving from drawing boards to computers was a natural progression before.

-For a basic explanation of BIM and FAQs please visit: bimtaskgroup.org/bim-faqs
+For a basic explanation of BIM and FAQs please visit: bimtaskgroup.org/bim-faq

-To follow the CITA BIM Group (for members in the Republic of Ireland only) on Twitter, please go to: twitter.com/citabimgroup
+To follow the CITA BIM Group (for members and affiliates in the Republic of Ireland only) on Twitter, please go to: twitter.com/citabimgroup

 We must remember that BIM is a process and NOT a new fancy bit of software.
 It is changing how we work, which currently in most cases people are acting as individual silos that pass information around.
 It is easy to see how this can cause issues with missing or out-of-date information that is integral to the smooth running of a project.
 BIM professionals have the aspiration of bringing the construction industry together through true collaborative working.